Main points of the current policy of the Picture Books Plus Foundation

-Foundation Picture Books Plus goal is to publish in the period 2016/2017 a total of 10 titles in an edition of 50 copies per title.
-In order to reach this goal, a selection is made from the current picture books which are suitable for adaptation in terms of story, text and illustration.
+Foundation Picture Books Plus goal was to publish in the period 2016-2018 a total of 10 titles in an edition of 50 copies per title and we succeeded!
+In order to reach this goal, a selection was made from the current picture books which are suitable for adaptation in terms of story, text and illustration.
 As a prototype, the first title is published in two languages at the own expenses of the foundation.
 The second title was developed and published thanks to a grant from Fund XL.
 The foundation aims at the lowest possible average selling price.
 The costs of development and production will be covered as much as possible from donations, funds and grants.

 The primary target group consists of young children with visual impairments.
 Globally the number of children (0-14) visually impaired is estimated to be 18.9 million, of whom 1.4 million are blind. (source: http://www.who.int/blindness/en/).
 The secondary target group are teachers.
 Most children attend regular primary schools and receive additional ambulatory educational guidance.
 This in the context of Inclusive Education.
 In addition, these children received ambulatory general development assistance.
 Another group of children attend special education.
 Picture Books Plus is particularly suitable for children with a developmental age of four to eight years.